hollandjake/McTest/README.md

     * Automatic JUnit tests
     * Test case minimisation
     * Mutation and crossover
-    * Assisted with atomatically parsing and intrumenting methods with JavaParser
+    * Assisted with automatically parsing and intrumenting methods with JavaParser
     * README.md

 ## How to install and run McTest